Hero Background

 3. Energy-Efficient Window & Door Upgrades

 Drafts and heat loss show up fast in winter.
-If certain rooms feel colder than others or your HVAC runs constantly, windows and doors may be a major culprit.
+If certain rooms feel colder than others, your HVAC runs constantly, or you notice condensation near frames, windows and doors may be a major culprit.

 3.1 Benefits of Winter Window & Door Improvements

-• Immediate comfort improvement (fewer drafts, more stable temperatures)
+• Immediate comfort improvements (fewer drafts, steadier temperatures)

 4. Insulation & Energy Efficiency Improvements

-If your home has hot/cold spots, high utility bills, or rooms that never feel comfortable, insulation and air sealing are often the most cost-effective upgrades you can do during winter.
+If your home has hot/cold spots, high utility bills, or rooms that never feel comfortable, insulation and air sealing are often the most cost-effective upgrades—especially in winter when problems are obvious.

 4.1 Winter-Friendly Efficiency Upgrades